raynamharris/LTCC-BIO103/index.md

 - Explain how animal cells recognize invading microbes
 - Explain how vaccines protect against infectious diseases

-## Learner Profiles

-Genevieve wants to be a nurse practitioner.
-She volunteers

 ## Pre-Lesson Quiz

 Understanding how we develop immunity is critical to understanding how vaccines work.
 You may have learned about innate and adaptive immunity in previous classes or through the news.